Negligent Entrustment of a Motor Vehicle Attorneys

 Exceptions can also apply in cases of master and servant liability.
 In some cases, liability attaches to a vehicle owner as a real party in interest.

 The insurance covers up to policy amounts.
-But the company is also at risk beyond policy limits.
+But the company is also at risk beyond insurance policy limits.

 How Do You Contrast the Innocent "Loan" of a Car With "Negligent Entrustment" of a Car?